basecamp/bc3-api/sections/tools.md

 * `DELETE /dock/tools/2.json` trashes the tool with ID `2`.

-This endpoint can also be accessed via the project-scoped path `DELETE /buckets/1/dock/tools/2.json`.

 This permanently removes the tool and all its content.
 Use with caution.

 This endpoint will return `204 No Content` if successful.